 Yes, it can be.
 In part because the space is constantly evolving, certainly compared with other entertainment media like film and TV.
 But that’s what keeps it interesting.
-Ultimately our job as lawyers is to de-mystify the legal side and offer practical solutions.
+Ultimately our job as lawyers is to de-mystify the legal side and offer practical solutions and legal advice.

 Why bother with a lawyer?